10 Great Day Trips from Montreal

-Located less than an hour north of Montreal, this abandoned farmstead was once condemned and set to be demolished.
-In 2008, however, husband-and-wife duo Nancie and Daniel Ferron Joanette renovated the property with sprawling lavender fields—La Maison Lavande now attracts more than 50,000 visitors annually.
+This abandoned farmstead was once condemned and set to be demolished.
+In 2008, however, husband-and-wife duo Nancie and Daniel Ferron Joanette renovated the property with sprawling lavender fields—La Maison Lavande is now a popular day trip from Montreal that attracts more than 50,000 visitors annually.
 From June to October, you can sample confections like lavender-infused frozen yogourt and lemonade, or shop for lavender-based products at the on-site boutique.
 For six weeks between June and August, the farm’s 100,000 lavender plants are in full bloom!

 The region of Montérégie, located less than an hour southwest of Montreal, has something for everyone.
 Take in the history at the Droulers-Tsiionhiakwatha archaeological site (pictured above), an authentic Iroquoian village replica created collaboratively by both First-Nations and non-Indigenous historians.
 If you’ve got kids, get up close and personal with butterflies at BFLY, an interactive aviary for kids.
 Want to satisfy your cravings as you drive?
 Keep a lookout for Montérégie’s chips trucks and roadside produce stands.